anton-nagornyi/anyit-act/packages/messaging/README.md

 - `reason`: An optional reason message.
 - `reasonId`: An optional reason message ID if for some reason providing of the whole message within the `reason` field is unwanted.
+- `sender`: An optional sender field to identify who is sending this message
 - `type`: Returns the constructor's name.
 - `code`: Returns the code associated with the message.